wtcoin/docs-1/source/includes/_wallet.md

 This endpoint allows you to generate a new address associated with the $NAME wallet, similar to the [Generate Address Endpoint](#generate-address-endpoint).
 If successful, it will returned the newly modified [Wallet](#wallet) composed with an [AddressKeychain](#addresskeychain).

-Only works for regular Wallets; for HD Wallets, use the [Derive Address](#derive-address-in-wallet-endpoint) in Wallet endpoint specified below.
+Only works for regular Wallets; for HD Wallets, use the [Derive Address](#derive-address-in-wallet-endpoint) endpoint specified below.

 ## Derive Address in Wallet Endpoint